Essential Science IndicatorsSMData Information:

 to all the countries on the cited paper.
 No restrictions are made

 on the citing items in compiling the citation counts, other than

-that they are recorded from Clarivate Analytics-indexed journals only.
+that they are recorded from Clarivate-indexed journals only.

 Time period for counts (cites, papers, cites per